 Please don’t shoot the messenger.
 I wanted to like it; I really did.
 There wasn’t much information about Blue Milk from Star Wars, so nobody was sure what it was supposed to taste like.

 I give Disney props for making this a plant-based drink so that more people could enjoy it.
 It just wasn’t good.
-I’m sure there are people who would like it.
-But the general population who can drink dairy, maybe not.
-It’s a combination of rice and coconut, and to be fair, I don’t really like the taste of non-dairy milk, so that’s probably the first issue for me.
+But there are people who do like it.

 They are both plant-based blends of coconut and rice milk with fruity and tropical characteristics.
 Again the taste has changed a little bit since the first offerings.

 I can actually drink the Blue Milk and be ok.
 It’s not a smooth liquid and more of a smoothie consistence.
 The Blue Milk is more of a bland taste with a hint of sweetness.
 If you have to try one for the experience, then I would go with that one.

 The Green Milk was just gross.
 It tastes like bubble gum to me.
 But again, I know people who love it.
 It’s hard to stomach at $8.50 a pop, but when in Batuu…

 The Blue Milk seems to be a little different at Oga’s Cantina and is more bearable.
 Or maybe it’s because it comes with a cookie.
 So if you want to try it, I suggest starting at Oga’s.

 When I had originally written this post, there were at least 5 items on my worst food list at Galaxy’s Edge.
 Well Disney has removed all of them.
 Well done, people.
 Menus can change.

 What to Eat For Breakfast in Galaxy’s Edge